‘Bold And The Beautiful’ Casting News For The Week Of April 22: Phoebe’s Nanny Returns

-The Bold and the Beautiful casting news for the week of April 22 tease that Amelia (Nicola Posener), Phoebe (Isabelle De Armas and Redford Prindiville) and Kelly’s (Zoe Pennington and Chloe Maria Teperman) nanny, will make her appearance.
+The Bold and the Beautiful casting news for the week of April 22 teases that Amelia (Nicola Posener), Phoebe (Isabella de Armas and Redford Prindiville) and Kelly’s (Zoe Pennington and Chloe Maria Teperman) nanny, will make her appearance.
 Is Steffy Forrester (Jacqueline MacInnes Wood) on her way back to Los Angeles as well?
 A mysterious jewelry designer will make his debut, while Maile Brady and Prince Achileas-Andreas of Greece and Denmark are also slated to appear next week.

 Monday, April 22